Take Action for GCOMS 2020 10 April – 9 May (In UK). This year, most actions will need to be online. Extra creativity is needed!

 - Share these online Education resources with teachers/schools to provide a way into critical discussion and student research

 Meetings and discussions

-- Organise a meeting to engage the local community and make links with local needs/local agencies working on poverty/environment/social programmes.
-Use this as a chance for publicity: local radio/TV and press are always looking for stories!
+- Organise an online meeting to engage a local community and make links with local needs/local agencies/health spending vs. military spending/working on poverty and inequality/environment/social programmes.
+Use this as a chance for publicity: local radio/TV and press are looking for stories!

-- You could show one of the DVDs listed.
+- You could show one of the clips listed.
 They may also give you ideas for events/visual presentations.

-- You could invite your local MP to come to discuss how budget priorities are set.
-Invite representatives from local social or environmental projects that are facing cuts so that they can put their case.
+- You could invite your local MP join an online discussion about how budget priorities are set.
+Invite representatives from local social or environmental projects, or healthcare settings, so that they can put their case.